 #4 Stretch to impress

-At this point in your workout, you are fully prepared to stretch, thereby releasing tension and elongating muscles.
+At this point in your workout, you're fully prepared to stretch.
+This will release tension and elongate the muscles.
 Focus should be on stretching the muscles that were just rolled in order to discourage them from returning to their shortened state.
 Deep, focused breathing helps your body release tension which encourages muscles to gradually elongate.
 Bouncing while stretching may seem like a good idea, but our body's natural reflex is to resist stretching to prevent overstretching muscle fibers; ballistic stretching can cause injury and is not recommended.

 Balancing all aspects of your workout is critical for long term vitality.
 Everyday practices add up over time and directly influence the body we walk around in and the way we feel.
-No matter how old you are, how tight and locked up you may feel, or how neglected your body has been, every day is an opportunity to begin again and embrace a healthy lifestyle.
-So, next time you find yourself wanting to skip the warmup, cooldown, foam rolling session or stretch out, just remember: you could be missing out on the most important part of your workout.
+Next time you find yourself wanting to skip the warmup, cooldown, foam rolling session or stretch out, just remember: you could be missing out on the most important part of your workout.